wolfmanjm/RISC-V-RP2350-baremetal/README.md

 * hex4_2str
 * hex8_2str

-There is also a S31.32 fixed point library that handles
+There is also a S31.32 fixed point library that handles:

 * fpadd
 * fpsub